 How Does Valerian Root Work

-Although the exact mechanisms aren’t clear, researchers believe that valerian root naturally increases levels of the neurotransmitter gamma aminobutyric acid (GABA) in the brain.
+Although the exact mechanisms aren’t clear, researchers believe that valerian root naturally increases levels of the neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
 GABA is an inhibitory neurotransmitter, blocking signals such as fear, and anxiety experienced from excitatory neurons, contributing to a calming effect in the body.

-Valerian Root Benefits
+Health Benefits of Valerian Root

 1. Sleep Aid